 As I came down the stairs, my eyes still groggy and half asleep, I was greeted with the earthy aroma of my favorite medium roast coffee.
 Drips of water filtering through the grounds became louder and clearer as I made my way to my favorite mug, slate gray with darker spotting around the rim.
 Slick to touch.
 Sturdy and weighted in my grasp.
 The glaze grew lighter in contrast to the rich darkness of the coffee inside.
 Creamy thick white liquid swirled into the black depths.
 Raising the mug to my mouth intensified the scent as the bouquet of bright citrus tones filled my taste buds.

-I grabbed a bowl and put a spoonful of purple sauerkraut at the bottom.
+I selected a bowl and put a spoonful of purple sauerkraut at the bottom.
 Spicy bursts of flavor wafted toward my nose, while salty cool tears rolled down my cheeks with each slice of onion.
 Moist saliva filled my mouth as paper thin slices mixed with sauerkraut staining the translucent onion purple.

 Placing a long green pepper on the open flame of the stove the skin instantly began to blister and turn black.
 Popping and crackling filled the room.
 Softened green pepper rings added a fun colorful pop to the arrangement of fresh beautiful vegetables in my bowl.